Tebipenem pivoxil

-Tebipenem (brand name Orapenem) is a broad-spectrum orally-administered antibiotic, from the carbapenem subgroup of β-lactam antibiotics.
-It was developed as a replacement drug to combat bacteria that had acquired antibiotic resistance to commonly used antibiotics.
-Tebipenem is formulated as the ester tebipenem pivoxil due to the better absorption and improved bioavailability of this form.
-It has performed well in clinical trials for ear infection and looks likely to be further developed in future.
-It is only marketed in Japan.
-Tebipenem is the first carbapenem whose prodrug form, the pivalyl ester, is orally available.
+Tebipenem pivoxil, sold under the brand name Orapenem among others, is a beta-lactam antibiotic medication used for the treatment of complicated urinary tract infections, including pyelonephritis.
+It is a broad-spectrum orally-administered antibiotic, from the carbapenem subgroup of beta-lactam antibiotics.
+It was developed as a novel drug to combat bacteria that had acquired antibiotic resistance to commonly used antibiotics.
+Tebipenem is the first carbapenem whose prodrug form is orally available.